ddkhoa87/Ionic2_Sqlite_Provider/README.md

 Source file: *src/pages/home/home.html*

-On the *HomePage* screen, user will type a name into an input field, the *HomePage* maintains a link between this input field and its variable `name`.
+On the *HomePage* screen, user will type a name into an input field.
+The *HomePage* maintains a link between this input field and its variable `name`.
 ```html
 <ion-item>
   <ion-label floating>Name</ion-label>
   <ion-input type="text" [(ngModel)]="name"></ion-input>
 </ion-item>
 ```
 It then needs two buttons for adding the new name to database and refreshing the view.
-These two buttons link to corresponding button-click event handling methods.
+These two buttons link to corresponding button-click event handlers.
 ```html
 <div padding>
   <ion-segment>